 As part of this effort, the Lido DAO has proposed and approved a $100k LDO grant to Obol Technologies to continue researching and building trust minimized infrastructure technology.

-Secret Shared Validators (or SSV, for short), is a new infrastructure primitive that enables a validator key to be split between independently operating validator instances, enabling Active Active redundancy across Eth2 infrastructure deployments.
-You can think of this as enabling your validator to operate like a multisig, removing single points of technical failure including:
+Distributed Validator Technology (or DVT, for short), is a new infrastructure primitive that enables a validator key to be split between independently operating validator instances, enabling Active Active redundancy across Eth2 infrastructure deployments.
+You can think of this as enabling your validator to operate like a multi-sig, removing single points of technical failure including: